 Anemia is characterized by a low red blood count and is often accompanied by fatigue.
 The condition can stem from several issues, but common causes include iron deficiency and chronic disease.

 Hemolytic anemia, a more complex form of the condition, is marked by the breakdown of red blood cells.
-These types of anemia may be inherited or acquired.
-Common conditions include:
+Other forms of anemia and related conditions that RCCA treats include:

 Usually triggered by an injury, blood clotting is the body’s natural defense against excessive bleeding.
 Clots form when proteins and particles in the blood (platelets) adhere together.
 However, certain conditions may exacerbate this natural process.
-Disorders include:
+Blood clotting disorders include:

 Abnormal platelet function can cause issues with blood clotting, bruising, and bleeding.
 Thrombocytosis is a blood disorder in which the body produces platelets in excess, while thrombocytopenia occurs when the body produces low amounts of platelets.
 Related conditions include:

-Often hereditary, this condition causes the body to absorb too much iron from food.
+Often hereditary, hemochromatosis causes the body to absorb too much iron from food.
 Because iron is stored in the organs, too much of this mineral can lead to complications.

 Regional Cancer Care Associates is one of fewer than 200 medical practices in the country selected to participate in the Oncology Care Model (OCM); a recent Medicare initiative aimed at improving care coordination and access to and quality of care for Medicare beneficiaries undergoing chemotherapy treatment.